Browse by . . .

 Does sound art turn a gallery into a nightclub, a cathedral, or a wildlife preserve?
 While Céleste Boursier-Mougenot hears the buzz, Christian Marclay sees the score.

 A bird house by Céleste Boursier-Mougenot creates an emblem of the postmodern museum, alongside Mike Bidlo's turning Marcel Duchamp into bathroom wallpaper and Tom Merrick's inflatable green dinosaur bird house.
-Do these look any different, now that MOMA has bought P.S.
+Do these look any different, now that MoMA has bought P.S.
 1 lock, stock, and toilet?

 How long will Chelsea offer a mix of warehouses, idealism, chic, and big money?
 In late 1999 it at least has room for Postmodernism, laughter, and laser-cut tears, including Andreas Slominski, Gary Hill, Eric Magnuson, Diane Samuels, and Céleste Boursier-Mougenot.